-MEST 384 | EGYPT: LITERATURE SINCE 1952 (3-0-3) Prerequisite: ENGL 102 | Upon demand
+MEST 384 | EGYPT: LITERATURE SINCE 1952 (3-0-3)

 This course examines the intricate relationship which has existed in Egypt between creative writers and the state since the coup d'état of 1952.
 It explores the ways in which creative writers have navigated between the narrow straits of governmental restrictions and societal mores and how these writers have ultimately shaped current Egyptian culture.